knative/eventing/docs/registry/README.md

 Now if someone emits a non-registered event (e.g., `dev.knative.foo.bar`) into the Broker `auto-add-demo`, an EventType will be created upon the event arrival.
-Note that the Broker's address is well-known, it will always be `<name>-broker.<namespace>.svc.<ending>`.
-In this case case, it is `auto-add-demo-broker.default.svc.cluster.local`.

 We can send the event manually.
 While SSHed into a `Pod` with the Istio sidecar, run: